-ALBA’s Farmer Education and Enterprise Development (FEED) project develops the organic farming skills of immigrant farmworkers to support a more equitable and environmentally sustainable agriculture sector.
-The project leverages ALBA’s experienced bilingual staff, a proven consortium of farm service providers and a 100-acre organic farm training facility in the Salinas Valley.
+ALBA’s Farmer Education and Enterprise Development (FEED) program develops organic farming and business management skills of individuals in the agricultural sector to enable farm business ownership, career advancement, or a more inclusive agriculture sector.
+The program utilizes ALBA’s experienced bilingual staff, a trusted network of farm service providers, and a 100-acre organic farm training facility in the Salinas Valley.

-Each year, some 75 limited-resource farmers gain affordable access to education, land, farming equipment and technical assistance.
-Through hands-on, land-based learning, they develop organic production and business management skills to pursue the dream of farm ownership or find better jobs.
-FEED has 2 components over five years: PEPA, and the Organic Farm Incubator, described below.
+Each year, approximately 80 farmers with limited resources receive affordable education, land, farming equipment, and technical assistance.
+Through hands-on, land-based learning, they acquire organic production and business management skills, enabling them to pursue the goal of farm ownership or find better job opportunities.
+FEED consists of two components over five years: PEPA and the Organic Farm Incubator, detailed below.

 Farmer Education

-The Farmer Education Course (PEPA) offers participants on-farm education on organic farming practices and farm business management.
-Each year, aspiring farmers and agriculture professionals enroll in the 1-year, 250-hour course which uses both classroom and field training to prepare participants for launching and operating an organic vegetable and strawberry farm.
+The Farmer Education Course provides newly enrolled participants with on-farm education focused on organic farming practices and farm business management.
+Each year, aspiring farmers and agriculture professionals enroll in the 1-year, 250-hour course, combining classroom and field training to prepare participants for launching and operating an organic vegetable and strawberry farm.

-The course is split into 5, 8-week modules on soil health and crop planning, business planning, marketing, and organic production.
-The final module takes them through a ‘boot camp’ for farmers readying to launch their own farm which involves business plan development and coaching by staff and partners.
+The course is divided into five 8-week modules covering soil health, crop planning, business planning, marketing, and organic production.
+The final module includes a ‘boot camp’ for farmers ready to start their own farms, focusing on business plan development and coaching from staff and partners

 Organic Farm Incubator (OFI)